xyfyyds/ReGraP/README.md

 ## Method ⚙️

+> **TL;DR**
-> We utilize KGs and CoT reasoning data (CoT QA pairs) to encode personalized knowledge,
-> and train a personalized MLLM to learn the personalized concepts, heir attributes, and relations among them.
-> The model is trained on LLaVA.
+> We utilize KGs and CoT reasoning data (CoT QA pairs) to encode personalized knowledge, and train a personalized MLLM to learn the personalized concepts, heir attributes, and relations among them.
+The model is trained on LLaVA.
 ---

 ## ReGraP Dataset 📦